Which Maritime Spatial Plans Exist?

-Harnessing Our Ocean Wealth – an Integrated Marine Plan for Ireland was adopted in 2012.
-It sets out the Irish Government’s vision, high-level goals, and key ‘enabling’ actions to put in place the appropriate policy, governance and business climate to enable Ireland’s marine potential to be realised.
+The Irish Government had already defined an Integrated Marine Plan for Ireland in 2012 (Harnessing Our Ocean Wealth), which set out the national vision, high-level goals, and key ‘enabling’ actions to put in place the appropriate policy, governance and business climate to enable Ireland’s marine potential to be realised.